-OFFENSES CONSEQUENCES Absences and/or truancy-unexcused (O.C.G.A 20-2-690.
-1) Excused absences are defined as 2) Illness 3) Death in immediate family 4) Religious Holiday 5) Instances in which attendance could be hazardous as determined by Gainesville City School System 6) Service as page in legislature 7) Court Order 8) Absence to vote in an election 9) Up to five (5) days excused absences per year to students where the parents are in the military and are being deployed or on leave.
-Penalty may range from warning and/or conference with student/parent/guardian to one to three days in-school suspension.
+Absences and/or truancy-unexcused (O.C.G.A 20-2-690.
+Excused absences are defined as Illness Death in immediate family Religious Holiday Instances in which attendance could be hazardous as determined by Gainesville City School System Service as page in legislature Court Order Absence to vote in an election Up to five (5) days excused absences per year to students where the parents are in the military and are being deployed or on leave.
+1. Penalty may range from warning and/or conference with student/parent/guardian to one to three days in- school suspension.
 2. Academic dishonesty/misrepresenting self or others 2.
-Penalty may range from the student receiving a zero on the assignment and warning or conference with student/parent/guardian to one to three days out-of-school suspension.
-3. Assault on faculty or staff member - Threatening bodily harm to faculty or staff members.
+Penalty may range from the student receiving a zero on the assignment and warning or conference with student/parent/guardian to one to three days out-of- school suspension.
+3. Assault on faculty or staff member - Threatening bodily harm to faculty or staff member.
 This includes threats that are verbal, written or implied.
 3. Penalty may range from restriction from school programs and/or other activities to expulsion.

-4. Bullying (OCGA 20-2-751.4)- An act which occurs on school property, on school vehicles, at designated school bus stops, or at school related functions or activities, or by use of data or software that is accessed through a computer, computer system, computer network, or other electric technology of a local school system, that is: 1.
-Any willful attempt or threat to inflict injury on another person, when accompanied by an apparent present ability to do so; 2.
-Any intentional display of force such as would give the victim reason to fear or expect immediate bodily harm; or 3.
-Any intentional written, verbal, or physical act, which a reasonable person would perceive as being intended to 4.
-Penalty may range from restriction from school programs and/or other activities to expulsion.
-Upon a finding that a student in grades 6-12 found by tribunal to have committed the offense of bullying for the third time in a school year, the student will be assigned to an alternative school. threaten, harass, or intimidate, that: A. Causes another person substantial physical harm within the meaning of Code Section 16-5-231; or visible bodily harm as such term is defined in Code Section 16-5-231; B. Has the effect of substantially interfering with a student's education; C. Is so severe, persistent, or pervasive that it creates an intimidating or threatening educational environment; or D. Has the effect of substantially disrupting the orderly operation of the school.
-The term also applies to acts of cyberbullying which occur through the use of electronic communication, whether or not electronic act originated on school property or with school equipment, if the electronic
+4. Bullying (OCGA 20-2-751.4)-

+An act which occurs on school property, on school vehicles, at designated school bus stops, or at school related functions or activities, or by use of data or software that is accessed through a computer, computer system, computer network, or other electric technology of a local school system, that is:

+1. Any willful attempt or threat to inflict injury on another person, when accompanied by an apparent present ability to do so;

+2. Any intentional display of force such as would give the victim reason to fear or expect immediate bodily harm; or

+3. Any intentional written, verbal, or physical act, which a reasonable person would perceive as being intended to threaten, harass, or intimidate, that:

+A. Causes another person substantial physical harm within the meaning of Code Section 16-5-23-.1; or visible bodily harm as such term is defined in Code Section 16-5-23-.1;

+- B. Has the effect of substantially interfering with a student's education; - C. Is so severe, persistent, or pervasive that it creates an intimidating or threatening educational environment; or D. Has the effect of substantially disrupting the orderly operation of the school.